 Buckle up and enjoy your holiday

 The joy of a motorhome or caravan holiday is not only the flexibility but the choice of both area and type of site you stay on.
 You can book into a big all-singing, all-dancing sort of campsite.
 Which would have a pool, play parks and kids entertainment.
 Or you could rock up at a farmer’s field which only allows five vehicles in.
-And your kids’ entertainment would be feeding the horse in the neighbouring field, playing with other people’s dogs, riding your bikes, and making friends with the children in the van next door.
+And your kids’ entertainment would be feeding the horse in the neighbouring field.
+Or playing with other people’s dogs, riding your bikes, and making friends with the children in the van next door.
 (Can you tell which type my parents opted for when I was a child?)

 Whichever you go for, a motorhome or caravan holiday will be something your children will cherish forever.